 What is cradle cap?

 Cradle cap is a common skin disorder affecting newborn babies, usually those younger than three months of age.
-It is also known as infant seborrheic dermatitis..
+The medical name for this condition is infant seborrheic dermatitis..
 It is generally not uncomfortable for the infant, except in severe cases when it may be itchy.
 Cradle cap in children, teenagers and adults is usually known as seborrheic dermatitis, or seborrhea.
 Seborrheic dermatitis can affect any part of the body, whereas cradle cap is usually restricted to the scalp and face

 - The scalp